operationalintelligence/opint-framework/README.md

 ```commandline
 Hello World from Sample Agent
 ```
-and than FrameWork exits.
+and then FrameWork exits.
 To activate the infinite loop mode, when agents periodically called, the following parameter in the opint-framework/opint_framework/conf/settings.py
 ```commandline
 DO_DEBUG_AGENTS = True